What’s The Point Of Living To 100 If There Is Not Going To Be A Planet To Live On?

-What’s the point in living to 100 if there is not going to be a planet to live on?
 As the world’s population continues to grow, the impact of this growth is likely to catch up to us.
-It is more important than ever that we live in sync with our environment and not put short-term gains ahead of our collective long-term health.
+It is more important than ever that we live in sync with our environment.
+We should not put short-term gains ahead of our collective long-term health.

 Let’s be quality-of-life motivated versus crisis motivated when it comes to our natural resources.
 We know we all want to breathe clean air and drink clean water.
 We all want to enjoy the oceans, mountains, lakes, and streams.
-Every choice we make affects our environment—from the way we dispose of our waste products to the items we buy in the store.
-Green buildings are “in” because responsible builders are realizing that people want to be in an environment that is healthy; and what is healthy for us is also healthy for our environment.
+Every choice we make affects our environment, from the way we dispose of our waste products to the items we buy in the store.
+Green buildings are “in” because responsible builders are realizing that people want to be in an environment that is healthy.
+They are realizing what is healthy for us is also healthy for our environment.

 Let’s tap into this global knowledge by shifting our awareness into our personal lives.
 List three things you can start doing today to live more in sync with your environment: